juliuste/bilkom/docs/stations.md

 # `stations(opt)`

-Get a list of all stations or the stations matching the given `opt.query`.
+Get a list of all stations or the stations matching the given `opt.query` (only stations in Poland).
 Returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/promise) that will resolve in an array of `station`s in the [*Friendly Public Transport Format*](https://github.com/public-transport/friendly-public-transport-format).

 ```js
 const bilkom = require('bilkom')